 - the prohibition of adopting discriminatory conducts against the whistleblower; and

-- penalties against whoever breaches the measures adopted to protect whistleblowers as well as those that report ungrounded misconducts with gross negligence or wilful misconduct.
+- penalties against whoever breaches the measures adopted to protect whistleblowers and those that report ungrounded misconducts with gross negligence or wilful misconduct.

 The latter safeguard is particularly relevant since it is meant to avoid abuses of the reporting system.

-The provision above inevitably requires to ensure a higher level of internal compliance since employees might report a lack of compliance as a defense to challenge potential dismissals/discriminatory actions.
+The provision above inevitably requires a higher level of internal compliance since employees might report a lack of compliance as a defense to challenge potential dismissals/discriminatory actions.

-What privacy related safeguards shall be put in place?
+What shall privacy-related safeguards be put in place?

-Italian whistleblowing law requires that the reporting system ensures the protection of the identity of the whistleblower both in the criminal and in the disciplinary proceeding, without adding much more.
+Italian whistleblowing law requires that the reporting system ensures the protection of the whistleblower’s identity both in the criminal and in the disciplinary proceeding, without adding much more.

-The matter had been subject of an opinion of the Article 29 Working Party (the body made by all the EU data protection authorities) back in 2006 where the WP29 stressed that whistleblowing schemes must be implemented in compliance with EU data protection rules since in the vast majority of cases rely on the processing of personal data (i.e. on the collection, registration, storage, disclosure and destruction of data related to an identified or identifiable person).
-Also, the “Guidelines on processing of personal information within a whistleblowing procedure” issued in 2016 by the European Data Protection Supervisor are also interesting, even if they are addressed to EU institutions rather than companies, given the role of the EDPS.
+The matter had been subject to an opinion of the Article 29 Working Party (the body made by all the EU data protection authorities) back in 2006 where the WP29 stressed that whistleblowing schemes must be implemented in compliance with EU data protection rules since in the vast majority of cases rely on the processing of personal data (i.e., on the collection, registration, storage, disclosure and destruction of data related to an identified or identifiable person).
+The “Guidelines on the processing of personal information within a whistleblowing procedure” issued in 2016 by the European Data Protection Supervisor are interesting, even if they are addressed to EU institutions rather than companies, given the role of the EDPS.

 I summarized the issues also in the video below in Italian as part of my videoblog Diritto al Digitale and in more detail in English in the outline below:

 1. Legal ground of the scheme